microsoft/WhatTheHack/xxx-PowerPlatformBasic/Coach/Solution-04.md

 Use general non-bulleted text for the beginning of a solution area for this challenge

 - Continue the same flow
-- Need a condition to check for the 25,000
+- Need a condition to check for the < 25,000
   - If yes, manager approval
   - If no, add another condition to evaluate the 25,000 - 100,000 and the > 100,000
+  - First time running approvals in Power Automate takes 5 - 10 minutes